LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/hashing-passwords.rst

    }

 The conditional compares the values of the hash stored in the database with the hash generated from the *submitted* password.
 By :ref:`property 1 <hash_properties>`, we know that if the hash values are different, then there is no way the passwords are the same.
 By :ref:`property 3 <hash_properties>`, we can safely assume that the passwords are the same.

+.. admonition:: Note

+   When using Identity, the library handles hashing passwords for newly registered users and comparing hashes when logging in a user.
+   The example above is just an example and meant to illustrate what is going on under the hood of Identity.

 Hashing Isn't Perfect
 ^^^^^^^^^^^^^^^^^^^^^